LeonardBagos/github.io/content/pages/index.md

           fontWeight: 700
     subtitle: Data Analyst
     text: >+
-      <div style="text-align: center">Welcome to my online portfolio!
-I am a
+      \<div style="text-align: center">Welcome to my online portfolio!
+I am a licensed Chemical Engineer turned Data Analyst.
+I have a proven track record of streamlining operations, elevating decision-making processes, and optimizing efficiency by crafting data-driven dashboards, all of which have significantly contributed to my clients' success.\</div>
-      licensed Chemical Engineer turned Data Analyst with a passion for making sense of complex data and identifying trends to help drive informed decisions.
-I  just transitioned into this career this year and started working as freelancing DA at Upwork.
-I’m dedicated to continuously upskilling and staying up-to-date with the latest trends and technologies in this rapidly evolving field. </div>

     actions:
       - label: About Me